39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Mill workers

-32. In which city was the 1920 Khilafat Committee meeting held, where Gandhi was requested to lead the Non-Cooperation Movement?
+32. In which city did the Khilafat Committee meet in 1920 and request Gandhi to lead the Non-Cooperation Movement?

 (a) Lucknow